mrchnk/openfl-issue-rsl/README.md

 ## The problem

-openfl does not properly convert such swf files into swflite libraries.
+openfl does not properly convert such swf files into swflite libraries, even if all resource libraries combined into single swf file before.

 ![openfl](doc/openfl.png)